wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     provided that the Registrar may from time to time, by writing, authorise any society to use for any specified purpose or purposes any abbreviation of that name approved by him in that behalf.

-    (2) If any society contravenes the provisions of subsection (1), the society, and every director of the society who is a party to the contravention, shall be guilty of an offence and shall be liable to a fine not exceeding 10 pounds and, if the offence is a continuing one, to a further fine not exceeding 10 pounds for every day during which the offence has continued.
+    (2) If any society contravenes the provisions of subsection (1), the society, and every director of the society who is a party to the contravention, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding 10 pounds and, if the offence is a continuing one, to a further fine not exceeding 10 pounds for every day during which the offence has continued.

     Compare: Building Societies Act 1962 s 15 (UK)

+    Section 22(2): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 23 Change of name